picocomputer/picocomputer.github.io/docs/source/hardware.rst

 There will be a short delay as they get you a price for the bill-of-materials.
 Then you can pay and wait.
 I was estimated four weeks and got it in three.

-If they have a question, make sure you both have read the notes you sent them.
-If you can't answer, post the question on the forums.
-Do not post issues on the forums before asking your sales rep first.
+If they have a question, make sure you both you and your sales rep read the notes you sent them.
+If you have a question about options on their web site, ask your sales rep before asking on the forums.
+They help people all day long with projects far more complex than this.
+Even if you don't understand what you are doing, they can figure it out by looking at the zip files.
+Really, they do this all day long, and will probably enjoy the easy win.

 Step 4.
 More Parts
 ==================